instaunit/instaunit/README.md

       entity: {"status": "Ok"}
 ```

-Instaunit also supports a bunch of advanced features if you need them:
+Instaunit supports a lot of other request properties – from headers to authorization to parameter encoding – as well as a bunch of advanced features if you need them:

 * **Compare entities semantically** to ignore insignificant differences like whitespace and map key order,
 * Reference the output of previously-run tests to **chain related tests together**,